Siem de Jong: Netherlands under-21

 On 12 November 2007, De Jong was called up to the Netherlands under-21 squad by Foppe de Haan for the game against Macedonia.
 Because of his injury in March, he missed the qualifying game against Estonia and was replaced by Jonathan de Guzmán.
 After recovering from his injury in April, De Haan recalled him but De Jong failed to make the final squad for the 2008 Olympics.
 De Jong played three more games for the under-21 team, but they failed to qualify for the 2009 European Championships.

 De Jong was recalled for the 2011 UEFA U21 Championship qualifiers and scored the opening goal against Liechtenstein in a 3–0 win.

 Netherlands senior team

 On 11 August 2010, De Jong made his debut for the senior side in its 1–1 draw with Ukraine in a friendly match, playing the first 62 minutes.
 Having been named in the provisional squads for the UEFA Euro 2012 by manager Bert van Marwijk, De Jong missed out when the final 23-man squad was announced on 26 May 2012.
 He scored his first two goals for the Netherlands under Louis van Gaal in a friendly encounter against Indonesia at the Gelora Bung Karno Stadium, Jakarta on 7 June 2013.
 Coming on as a half-time substitute for Wesley Sneijder, De Jong scored the Dutch's first two goals, with both goals having been assisted by Ruben Schaken leading to a 3–0 win.

+Post-playing career

+Following his retirement from professional football in May 2023, De Jong transitioned into the administrative and technical side of the sport.
+In January 2024, he entered a specialized traineeship program at AFC Ajax alongside former teammates Daniel de Ridder, Ricardo van Rhijn, and Kelly Zeeman.
+The program was designed to integrate former players into the club's organizational structure, allowing them to gain experience across various departments including marketing, facilities, and technical management.

+In March 2024, it was confirmed that De Jong had taken on a more focused role within the technical heart of the club, providing support to technical director Jordi Cruijff.
+In this capacity, De Jong assists with scouting operations and serves as an internal technical manager, acting as a bridge between the board and the football staff.
+His responsibilities include providing technical analysis and supporting the management of the first-team squad and the Ajax Youth Academy.